selkhayri/stock_analysis/README.md

 # stock_analysis_challange
 Stock Analysis Challenge

-The aim of this project is to
+The aim of this project is to refactor an existing stock analysis process in order to optimize the code and make it run faster.

+In order to achieve this goal, an AB test was setup.
+Two excel sheets were compared, with one having the pre-existing code and one with the refactored code.
+The code from the two sheets is run, capturing the execution time of each sheet.

 # Challenge
 ## Unchanged Subroutines (from course material)